Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: Computational results

 \subsection{Results}

 \MS{We consider the following settings in our computational study.}

-\begin{itemize} \item LP: The basic implementation of the BD algorithm \MS{based on the arc-based formulation} is carried out, where an LP is solved for each scenario for separation. \item I: The combinatorial separation algorithm is used with the option $\texttt{lift}=\texttt{N}$, and only integer solutions are separated. \item I+: Within setting I, extended seed sets $I^\omega$ are computed, an initial primal feasible heuristic solution is obtained and initial cuts are added to the Benders master problem, as described in Section \ref{sec:algorithmic_details} \item I+S: In addition to setting I+, we sample scenarios for cut generation using $\tau=0.2$. \item I+SF: In addition to setting I+S, we separate fractional solutions using $\tau=0.2$. \item I+SFP: Differently from setting I+SF we execute the combinatorial separation algorithm with $\texttt{lift}=\texttt{P}$ \item I+SFH: Differently from setting I+SF we execute the combinatorial separation algorithm with $\texttt{lift}=\texttt{H}$ \end{itemize}
+\begin{itemize} \item LP: The basic implementation of the BD algorithm \MS{based on the arc-based formulation} is carried out, where an LP is solved for each scenario for separation. \item I: The combinatorial separation algorithm is used with the option $\texttt{lift}=\texttt{N}$, and only integer solutions are separated. \item I+: Within setting I, extended seed sets $I^\omega$ are computed, an initial primal feasible heuristic solution is obtained and initial cuts are added to the Benders master problem, as described in Section \ref{sec:algorithmic_details} \item I+S: In addition to setting I+, \RKT{we apply cut sampling as described in Section \ref{section:cutsampling}}. \item I+SF: In addition to setting I+S, we separate fractional solutions \RKT{with cut sampling}. \item I+SFP: Differently from setting I+SF we execute the combinatorial separation algorithm with $\texttt{lift}=\texttt{P}$ \item I+SFH: Differently from setting I+SF we execute the combinatorial separation algorithm with $\texttt{lift}=\texttt{H}$ \end{itemize}

 We also consider the greedy algorithm described in Section \ref{sec:initialization} \MS{as a standalone option} and denote it by G. We set the time limit to one hour and run the algorithms until the time limit is reached or a proven optimal solution is obtained.

-The aggregated results over all Class 1 (Class 2) instances are shown in Table \ref{tab:Class1} (Table \ref{tab:Class2}) for each of our settings.
-These tables display the average solution time in seconds ($t(s)$\MS{, where TL indicates that all runs reached the time limit}), the best known upper bound (UB), the best known lower bound (LB), the optimality gap percentage (Gap), lower bound at the B\&B root node ($\text{LB}_0$), number of B\&B nodes explored (nBB), number of optimality cuts added to separate integer solutions (nIntCut), number of optimality cuts added to separate fractional solutions (nFrCut), and number of optimally solved instances out of 128 (nOpt), respectively.
+\paragraph{Preliminary tests} \RKT{Before presenting the results under all settings mentioned above, we display in Table \ref{tab:tau_val} the results of our preliminary analysis to determine a good value for the cut sampling ratio parameter $\tau$.
+We use setting I+S which is the most basic setting involving cut sampling, and run experiments on Class 1 instances.
+Notice that $\tau=1.00$ refers to no sampling, which makes I+S equivalent to I+.
+The table shows the average solution time in seconds ($t(s)$), the optimality gap percentage (Gap), the number of B\&B nodes explored (nBB), number of optimality cuts added to separate integer solutions (nIntCut), and the number of optimally solved instances out of 576 (nOpt).
+Due to better time efficiency, we choose $\tau=0.1$ for our computational analysis.